 Over 40,000 businesses across the world currently use NetSuite, but what does the NetSuite pricing structure look like?

-It’s an important question to ask, especially when it comes to assessing and purchasing software that you will come to rely heavily upon throughout your business’s growth and expansion.
-Before making any sort of investment in software, you must first be sure that it is A) suitable for your needs, and B) that the spend (both initial and longer term) suits the budget that is in place.
+It’s an important question to ask, especially when it comes to assessing and purchasing software that you will come to rely heavily upon throughout the growth and expansion of your business.
+Before making any sort of investment in software, you must first be sure that it is suitable for your needs, and then that the spend (both initial and longer term) suits the budget that is in place.

-With that in mind, let’s look at what NetSuite offers businesses, and break down the structure of pricing for NetSuite.
+With that in mind, let’s look at what NetSuite offers businesses, and break down the pricing structure for NetSuite.

 What is NetSuite and what does it offer businesses?